riston/ria-debian-build/README.md

 *  This works for me on Debian 7.0 amd64, YMMV.
 Ubuntu 12.10 also.
 *  Debian 6.0 (Squeeze) users a stuck with v3.6 and should use the [debian6 branch](https://github.com/martinpaljak/ria-debian-build/tree/debian6)
 *  Make sure you can use sudo (add yourself to "sudo" group)!
+*  There are proper tarballs now available, for packages built from those tarballs, have a look at https://code.launchpad.net/~boamaod/+junk/eid-debs

 ```
 # install dependencies